JuliaDiff/juliadiff.github.io/index.md

 - [NiLang.jl](https://github.com/GiggleLiu/NiLang.jl): [Reversible computing](https://en.wikipedia.org/wiki/Reversible_computing) [DSL](https://en.wikipedia.org/wiki/Domain-specific_language), where everything is differentiable by reversing.

 ### Finite Differencing
-Yes, we said at the start to stop approximating deriviatives, but these packages are faster and more accurate than you would expect finite differencing to every achieve.
+Yes, we said at the start to stop approximating derivatives, but these packages are faster and more accurate than you would expect finite differencing to ever achieve.
 If you really need finite differencing, use these packages rather than implementing your own.

 - [FiniteDifferences.jl](https://github.com/JuliaDiff/FiniteDifferences.jl): High-accuracy finite differencing with support for almost any type (not just arrays and numbers).
-- [FiniteDiff.jl](https://github.com/JuliaDiff/FiniteDiff.jl): High-accuracy finite differencing with support for efficient calculation of spares Jacobians via coloring vectors.
+- [FiniteDiff.jl](https://github.com/JuliaDiff/FiniteDiff.jl): High-accuracy finite differencing with support for efficient calculation of sparse Jacobians via coloring vectors.
 - [Calculus.jl](https://github.com/JuliaMath/Calculus.jl): Largely deprecated, legacy package.
 New users should look to FiniteDifferences.jl and FiniteDiff.jl instead.

 ### Rulesets